marlonbarrios/pseudo_ouroboros/README.md

 The agent challenges traditional notions of unified consciousness by existing simultaneously as both singular and multiple.
 When it spontaneously fragments, each piece retains aspects of the whole's awareness, moving with independent purpose before gracefully reintegrating.
 This fluid state between unity and multiplicity suggests new possibilities for understanding consciousness beyond individual identity.

 ## Behaviors
+- **Autonomous Exploration**: Moves with purpose, investigating its environment
 - **Spontaneous Fragmentation**: Splits into multiple conscious entities that move independently
 - **Graceful Reassembly**: Fragments naturally reunite into a singular form
 - **Environmental Awareness**: Leaves water-like traces that persist and evolve